explosiveduck/ed2d/README.md

 ed2d
 =====
 This library/engine/framework started out originally as an entry for pyweek 19.
 We didnt get that far with the game, but we decided to keep the code around and continue extending it.
-We hope to have a first release in a usable state for pyWeek 20 within the next week or so.
+We hope to have an alpha release soon.

 Currently written in python using pysdl2 and freetype-py.